OrangoMango/Chess/README.md

 # Chess
 Chess GUI made in JavaFX.
-To change the game settings, click on the background.
+To change the game settings, click twice on the background.
 *Under development, this application is currently in beta*
 # Run
 Java 17+ required, `./gradlew :run`